ayond/git-workflow/README.md

 ### Practice  not recommended:

-    git pull (which will do :git fetch, git merge) , git will generate a merge master commit history which are useless and not look mess
+    git pull (it actually do :git fetch, git merge) , git will generate a merge master commit history which are useless and not look mess

 ### Recommended  Option 1 :